R-Sweke/DeepQ-Decoding/README.md

 In particular, this repo contains:

 <ol>
-  <li> Example Notebooks: A collection of jupyter notebooks, intended to serve as detailed documentation for all utilised code, and for exploring the obtained results.</li>
+  <li> <b>Example Notebooks:</b> A collection of jupyter notebooks, intended to serve as detailed documentation for all utilised code, and for exploring the obtained results.</li>
-  <li> Trained Models: A folder containing all trained models, along with detailed results from the evaluation of these models.</li>
+  <li> <b>Trained Models:</b> A folder containing all trained models, along with detailed results from the evaluation of these models.</li>
   <li> Cluster Scripts: All the scripts necessary to reproduce the given results via a large scale iterated training procedure on an HPC cluster running the Slurm workload manager.</li>
   <li> Manuscript: A folder containing the "Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation" paper, along with all associated files and figures.</li>
 </ol>